irispapak/Arctic-Amplification-Winter-School/README.md

 # Arctic Amplification: Clouds and Feedback Mechanisms

-This repository contains analysis scripts and notebooks developed for the **Arctic Amplification (AC)³** Winter School organized by the University of Helsinki (2023).
+This repository contains analysis scripts and notebooks developed during the **Arctic Amplification (AC)³** Winter School organized by the (AC)³ project and the University of Helsinki (2023).
 The project focuses on the role of clouds in Arctic feedback mechanisms, specifically examining how changes in surface temperature respond to radiative forcing.

 ## Scientific Context